petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/adding-and-managing-custom-states.md

 1. Open the *Global Menu* (![Global Menu](../../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Picklists*.

 1. Create a picklist with the desired items.
 These items define object entry states.
-See [Creating a Picklist](../../picklists/using-picklists.md#creating-a-picklist) for more detailed steps.
+See [Creating Picklists](../../picklists/creating-picklists.md) for more detailed steps.

    ```{note}
    You can add, remove, or edit picklist items for both draft and published object definitions at any time.